Sugarcane juice

 Sugarcane juice is the liquid extracted from pressed sugarcane.
-It is consumed as a beverage in many places, especially where sugarcane is commercially grown, such as Southeast Asia, the Indian subcontinent, North Africa, and Latin America.
+It is consumed as a beverage in many places, especially where sugarcane is commercially grown, such as Southeast Asia, the Indian subcontinent, North Africa, mainly Egypt, and also in South America, especially Brazil.

-Sugarcane juice is obtained by crushing peeled sugar cane in a mill and is one of the main precursors of rum.
+Sugarcane juice is obtained by crushing peeled sugarcane in a mill and is one of the main precursors of rum.

-In the United States where processed sugarcane syrup is used as a sweetener in food and beverage manufacturing, "evaporated cane juice" is considered by the Food and Drug Administration (FDA) to be a misleading term for "sugar" on product labels because the FDA regards "juice" as a liquid derived from fruits or vegetables; the preferred term is "cane sugar".

 Health risks

-Raw sugar cane juice can be a health risk to drinkers due to the unhygienic conditions under which it is prepared in some countries with lower health standards.
-There are some diseases that can be transmitted by raw sugar-cane, such as Leptospirosis.
-In Brazil, sugarcane juice has been linked to cases of Chagas disease, as sugarcane can contain traces of its responsible pathogen, Trypanosoma cruzi, left by infected bugs if not properly cleaned.
+There are some diseases that can be transmitted by raw sugarcane, such as leptospirosis.
+In Brazil, sugarcane juice has been linked to cases of Chagas disease, as sugarcane can contain traces of its responsible pathogen, Trypanosoma cruzi, left by infected insects if not properly cleaned.

-Drinking sugarcane juice in Egypt may pose health risks due to contamination with the mycotoxins, aflatoxin B1 and fumonisin B1.
+Drinking sugarcane juice in Egypt may pose health risks due to contamination with the mycotoxins aflatoxin B1 and fumonisin B1.